xiangzhi/website/ReadMe.md

 ##Website
-####Written by Zhi
+Owner:Zhi

-All the code that is currently running on the minerva server.
+Email:zhi@xiangzhitan.com

-The servers can be access at the URL:[https://xiangzhitan.com](https://xiangzhitan.com) or [https://162.243.105.159](https://162.243.105.159)
+Repo for the front-end and back-end code for my server The server's content can be access at the URL:[https://xiangzhitan.com](https://xiangzhitan.com)

-Connects with:
+Consist of:
 * [web-server](./web-server/README.md)